 3. Avoid eating hard or crunchy foods that may lodge in extraction site.

-4. Take your medication following instructions precisely.
+4. Take your medication following instructions as prescribed.

 5. Relieve bleeding by placing a rolled piece of gauze against the area for about 30 minutes.